Ben-Orho/Ben-Orho/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a linkedin-clone app
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data structure and algorithm
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on some full stack projects
-- 🤔 I’m looking for help with ...

 i
 - 💬 Ask me about ...